sahiljain5040/android-bootstrap/README.md

 # Overview
 This is starter template for writing Android apps using **Clean architecture**.
 You can download it, modify it and start building your apps on top of it.
 Most of the boilerplate code for writing your first view, presenter interactor( UseCase ) and repository is already written and you just need to implement your own logic.

 In this template I have used **Rxjava** along with  regular Java and **Dagger** for Dependency Injection.
-Although the architecture itself is probably complex, but in today's World any modern app is incomplete without these two  **Jargon's**
+Although the architecture itself is probably complex, but in today's World any modern app is incomplete without these two  **Jargon's**.

 ## Libraries included